How to Do a Breast Self-Exam: Easy Steps for Early Cancer Detection

-Checking our breasts regularly (known as breast self-examination or BSE) is a valuable practice for detecting breast cancer early and significantly enhances our chances of successful treatment.
+Doing a breast self-exam (BSE) regularly is a powerful tool for early detection of breast cancer and can significantly improve outcomes.
 While no single screening method can catch all cancers in their early stages, many suggest that combining breast self-exams with other screening methods can improve the likelihood of early detection.
-Collaborating insights from trusted sources including the National Breast Cancer Foundation and Breastcancer.org, following is a comprehensive guide to help us perform a thorough breast self-exam.
+Collaborating insights from trusted sources, including the National Breast Cancer Foundation and Breastcancer.org, the following is a comprehensive guide to help us perform a thorough breast self-exam.

 A breast self-exam utilizes visual and physical examinations of the breasts to identify signs or symptoms of breast cancer.
 The primary objective of this practice is to foster self-awareness, enabling individuals to recognize any deviations from their breasts' normal appearance and texture.
 It's important to understand that while BSE is valuable, it should complement regular mammograms and clinical breast exams, and not replace them.